WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 * [#24 - Get Build Date with version](https://github.com/WildernessLabs/Meadow_Issues/issues/24) - Fixed.
 Returns both the proper version and build date/time now.
 * [#20 - DigitalInputPortEventArgs.Value always returns false](https://github.com/WildernessLabs/Meadow_Issues/issues/20) - `Value` now returns the actual post-event value
 * [#19 - DigitalInputPortEventArgs - Rename Value to State To Be Consistent with pin properties](https://github.com/WildernessLabs/Meadow_Issues/issues/19) - Fixed.
 Now uses the `State` property.

+### Performance Improvements

+While Meadow.OS is still slow overall, due to the fact that we're running .NET code in interpreted mode (as opposed to compiled via Just-in-Time (JIT) or Ahead-of-Time (AoT) compilation), we did optimize some things within Meadow.Core, and realized `~380%` speed increase in digital output writes.
+In running the [Meadow Performance Benchmarking application](https://github.com/WildernessLabs/Meadow_Performance_Benchmarks), digital output writes went from `~16ms` to `~4ms`, which, while still slow, is a major improvement.

 ### Meadow.Foundation Fixes and New Drivers